Mathrys83/Adventure.Land/README.md

 This is my code for Adventure.Land, an epic indie MMO RPG, where you have to write JavaScript code to fully automate everything that happens.
 You can check out [Adventure.Land here.](https://adventure.land/) This is the [Youtube Trailer of the game]( https://www.youtube.com/watch?v=HJAj9u2TEZc).

-The basic idea of the game itself is super appealing: The most forbidden thing in *any* game is to write a bot for it. *Here, BOTTING IS THE GAME!* :)
+The basic idea of the game itself is super appealing: The most forbidden thing in *any* game, is to write a bot for it. *Here, BOTTING IS THE GAME!* :)

 (This is not my first coding game, I also played [Screeps](https://screeps.com/), and you can [check out my source here](https://github.com/johnnyawesome/Screeps)).